 (a) They must be adequately separated from thoroughfares through which contamination may be spread and from other establishments or plants such as slaughterhouses.
 The layout of establishments or plants shall ensure the total separation of Category 1 and Category 2 material from Category 3 material respectively, from reception until dispatch, unless in a completely separate building.’;

-(i) point (f) is replaced by the following:
+(ii) point (f) is replaced by the following:

 ‘(f) Where it is necessary for the purpose of achieving the objectives of this Regulation, establishments or plants must have suitable temperature-controlled storage facilities of sufficient capacity for maintaining animal by-products at appropriate temperatures and designed to allow the monitoring and recording of those temperatures.’;

-(b) Chapter II, Section 1, point (a) is replaced by the following:
+(b) Chapter II, Section 1, point (2a) is replaced by the following:

 ‘2.
 The plant shall be equipped with adequate facilities and equipment for cleaning and disinfecting the containers or receptacles in which animal by-products are received and for the vehicles, other than ships, in which they are transported.
 Adequate facilities shall be available for the disinfecting of vehicle wheels.’